siyang-jiang/Lancelot/README.md

 # Lancelot-Dev
+This repo is the official repo for [Lancelot: Towards Efficient and Privacy-Preserving Byzantine-Robust Federated Learning within Fully Homomorphic Encryption](https://arxiv.org/abs/2408.06197).

 To evaluate Lancelot, we first install HomoMul GPU Accelerator (cahel) and then using our example code in lancelot-main-GPU.